Five Nights at Freddy’s order: How to play the horror game series in release and chronological order

 - Freddy in Space 3: Chica in Space (2023)

-What’s next for Five Nights at Freddy’s
+What’s the most recent Five Nights at Freddy’s game?

 Across its first nine years, the Five Nights at Freddy’s franchise has released 15 games, including the spinoff titles, and doesn’t appear to be slowing down any time soon.
 A new movie is sure to bring in even more players to the games, curious about the point-and-click source material that launched the franchise in the first place.
 Five Nights at Freddy’s is a gaming gateway into horror and, with its combination of ‘80s/’90s nostalgia, memorable enemy designs, and effective jump scares, Freddy Fazbear is here to stay.